KCaldeira/fair/CONTINUATION.md

 - All assumptions and methodologies should be clearly documented
 - Results should be validated against established climate science
 - Code should be educational and well-explained for future researchers
+- **Documentation Maintenance**: The user prefers to keep README.md and CONTINUATION.md files updated as the project progresses

 ## Contact